Average Clinical Research Coordinator Salary

 1. Location

-Geographical location plays a major role in determining the average clinical research coordinator salary.
-In larger metropolitan areas with a high concentration of research institutions and clinical trials, salaries tend to be higher.
-For example, CRCs working in cities like New York, San Francisco, and Boston often earn above the national average due to the high demand for research professionals and the cost of living in these cities.
+The area of employment of the research coordinator also affects the average salary of a clinical research coordinator.
+In areas with a large population density and many research institutions and clinical trials, the salaries are usually higher.
+CRCs in cities such as New York, San Francisco and Boston usually earn more than the national average because there is a high demand for research professionals and the cost of living is high in these cities.

 On the other hand, CRCs working in smaller cities or rural areas may earn less, though the cost of living in these regions is also typically lower.